Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Ban Ki-moon was the eighth secretary-general of the United Nations.

 The former South Korean foreign minister adopted the post in 2007.
-His term in office will end in 2016.
+His term in office ended in 2016.
 Ban is the father of three children.
 He speaks Korean, English, French, Italian, German and Japanese.
-This is a collection of DW's latest content pertaining to the UN Secretary-General.
+This is a collection of DW's latest content on former UN Secretary-General Ban Ki-moon.

 Ukrainian President Volodymyr Zelenskyy has implored the world to punish Russia for the invasion of his country.
 In a much-anticipated video address to the United Nations General Assembly, he laid out five conditions for peace with Russia.

 German Chancellor Olaf Scholz strongly criticized Russia's invasion of Ukraine and called for greater cooperation to uphold the international order during the United Nations General Assembly in New York City.